 The term “assault weapon” is misleading because it simply refers to the cosmetic appearance of a weapon.
 In other words, you can put the body of Corvette on a Prius, but it doesn’t change the performance of the vehicle.
 The focus on assault weapons is a backdoor attempt to eventually ban all semi-automatic weapons.
 Regarding high capacity clips, if a couple of armed individuals break into someone’s home, the homeowner will need a semi-automatic weapon and a very large clip to defend his/her family and property.

-The Sandy Hook shooter stole weapons from his mother so no amount of background checks would have saved the children he murdered.
+The Sandy Hook shooter stole weapons from his mother, so no amount of background checks would’ve saved the children he murdered.
 And only 2% of people killed by guns are killed by “assault weapons”.
 More people are killed by bats and clubs.
 Obesity probably kills more people than guns, so should we ban the forks and spoons that deliver those evil food bullets to the body?
 Unfortunately, gun control advocates don’t seem to care about facts or rational arguments.
-They want to use the faux argument of “safety” and “protecting the children” to continue chipping away at individual liberties.
+Instead, they hide their tyrannical agenda behind safety issues, and “protecting the children”, while chipping away at individual liberties.

-The Presidential oath of office says their first responsibility is to uphold, protect and defend the Constitution against all enemies, foreign and domestic.
-The world was just as dangerous when our founders created this oath so why didn’t they focus on protecting the people instead of the Constitution?
-It’s because the “protect the people” argument can be used to endlessly chip away at the Bill of Rights until we live in a virtual or actual dictatorship.
-And that’s exactly what our despotic bipartisan leaders are doing, meanwhile, they’ve partnered with China’s communist regime and turn a blind eye to the global network of Islamic extremism funded by Saudi Arabia.
+The world was just as dangerous when our founders created this oath, so why didn’t they write an oath that focused on protecting the people instead of the Constitution?
+It’s because the “protect the people” argument can be used to endlessly chip away at the Bill of Rights until we live in a virtual dictatorship.
+And that’s exactly what despotic bipartisan leaders are doing, meanwhile, they’ve partnered with China’s communist regime and turn a blind eye to the global network of Islamic extremism funded by Saudi Arabia.